FMallon/Shortcuttr/README.md

   Not as well tested as I would like, but I haven't much time at the minute.
 It works on FreeBSD, so should work on other Unix systems.
   Tested it recently on:

     - Ubuntu VM

     - FreeBSD VM

     - CentOS Stream VM

-    - Arch on WSL - and it works with Windows paths which is the main thing!
+    - Arch on WSL..... and it works with Windows paths which is the main thing!

     - Ubuntu on WSL

     Bash and Zshell both seem to be working well and as intended, so hopefully with such a big update, no unknown bugs will be cropping up on your systems.
 I have not tested on hardware yet, but.... it's probably fine.